ProvenanceAnalytics/vis/README.md

 </body>
 </html>
 ```
 Finally we must also create our startup file.
 Head over to the home directory with `cd` or `cd /home/ubuntu` and create a new directory `mkdir scripts` and a new file with `nano startup.sh`.
 Now that we are in the startup file we can put these commands in it.
+Make sure to replace the password with your own.
 ```
 #!/bin/bash
 # node /home/ubuntu/server.js &